sethdeckard/dotfiles/README.md

 1. Clone to a directory of your choice (ex: `~/.dotfiles`.)
 2. Pull all git submodules: `git submodule update --init --recursive`
-3. Optionally install rbenv to allow for creation of `default-gems` symlink during install.
+3. Optionally install rbenv and [rbenv-default-gems](https://github.com/rbenv/rbenv-default-gems) to allow for creation of `default-gems` symlink during install.
 4. Run `./install` to create or recreate the symlinks.

+rbenv-default-gems:
+`git clone https://github.com/rbenv/rbenv-default-gems.git $(rbenv root)/plugins/rbenv-default-gems`

 ### ZSH Requirements